 - Right to Be Forgotten

 - Potential requirement for a Data Protection Officer (DPO)

-I’ll briefly explain the implications of each of these below:
+I’ll briefly explain the implications of each of these below (click to enlarge):

 Here at Xtremepush data is right at the core of our business.
 We have developed a powerful platform which in itself addresses key GDPR compliance requirements, including a new module specifically for Customer Consent Management and Customer Data Management in the broader sense.

 - Enterprise Grade security controls (passed multiple bank security tests)